 You will be signing 3 marriage certificates following the ceremony.

 - The first is the official certificate which the celebrant will send to the Registry of Births, Deaths and Marriages to officially register the marriage.

 - A Declaration of no legal impediment to marriage form.

-- The third is a numbered Wedding Certificate, often referred to as the parties’ certificate.
+- The third is a numbered Wedding Certificate.
 It is a legal document proof of your marriage, which you will receive on the day as a keepsake.

 The proof of Marriage you will Receive

 - At your wedding, you will receive a Marriage Certificate.
 So this certificate is a conclusive evidence of your marriage but not of your identity.

 - An official marriage certificate from the BDM.
 Some entities e.g. Passport Office & RTA require you to produce a copy of your Marriage Certificate.
 I will obtain it for you from the NSW Registry of Births, Deaths and Marriages (fee applies).